sim-li/wordpress-realtime-wordcount/README.md

 * Schemas for our Kafka Events (e.g. AVRO https://www.confluent.de/blog/avro-kafka-data/)

 ### Running the project
+Do this:
+* in project root: `docker-compose up -d`
+* \<start opening terminal tabs for each one of those or add & and get a mess\>
+* gradle bootRun -p ./bff
+* gradle bootRun -p ./textanalysis
+* gradle bootRun -p ./scraping
+* cd frontend; npm i; npm run start

+or run `make` in project root, if you feel lucky.
+You're probably not gonna be.

-We're gonna build and run this project with a classical Makefile for now.
-To make it work we got to build and run several SpringBoot-Kotlin MicroServices plus the React Frontend.
+To make this it work we got to build and run several SpringBoot-Kotlin MicroServices plus the React Frontend.
 For communication via realtime messages we need Kafka.
 Easiest way is a Kafka docker image we pull and run using `docker-compose`.

 #### Prerequisites
 We need a few tools to run this, install the ones you don't have already